 Everyone is a mix of endogenous and exogenous identities.
 Our endogenous identity is a result of how our body is connected, how we perceive data from the world that surrounds us and how we deal with it.
 Everyone is, in this aspect, quite unique, more or less sensitive to certain stimuli.
 Our exogenous identities are the result of our environment: the culture we grew up in, the educations we received, but also the friends we have chosen, the positive and negative experiences that marked us, the travels we made and the influences we have had.
 This mix of identities is the way we define ourselves and a way to connect ourselves to others.
 We can feel European because we feel connected to the other inhabitants of the continent.
 We can feel we belong to a place where we were not born, our mere presence there making us feel linked to its other inhabitants.

 A successful local identity is a meeting point of the best in us.
 Where of the physical peculiarities of its territory meets the history of the place and the people who live there, while still making space for those who haven’t moved there yet, those who are just passing by, and those who would like to settle for good.
 The success of a local identity is a daily collective practice, an object of desire, something unique and simple, open enough to include most people, but with enough restrictive definition not to lose its strength.
 The search for identity is the quest for what unites people, what bring them together, through what is identical to all.
-The Ideal Lab have invited French and Norwegian creative Agents to immerse themselves in two unique places - Florø and Saint Nazaire.
-Both are distinctive, gorgeous and in transformation, with similarities and differences.
+We have invited French and Norwegian creative Agents to immerse themselves in three unique places - Florø and Saint Nazaire, and Tøyen in Oslo.
+All are distinctive, gorgeous and in transformation, with similarities and differences.
 These Agents collectively and individually studied and observed these Micropolises to project a new version of the local identity in artworks and objects, all vectors of a “replanted identity”.

 Integration is a process in which one maintains individuality while adapting to stay relevant and alive.
 In the case of migration, it is to make space for the new without losing the familiar, both for the welcoming society as well as for the migrant.
 For cities, it means becoming more attractive while staying unique.
 Adaptation is a dialectic movement between transformation and conservation.
 Florø and Saint-Nazaire alike depend on their industrial activity to survive economically, and therefore on the know-how of their working migrants.
 But to keep being attractive to skilled migrants, the two cities need to adapt while being faithful to what makes them unique.
 In both cities, adaptation is not only human and economic, it is also an essential feature of their geography, of the ocean and its tide, the ever changing weather, the uninterrupted movement of people, objects, and elements.